parthpatel/jetty-redis-session-management/README.md

 jetty-redis-session-management
 ==============================

-Redis backed session management code for Jetty
+This package contains Redis backed session management code for Jetty.
+It doesn't contain the scripts to run a redis server, please configure it independently.

+* To use this simply build the package using "mvn package" and then use the jar generated jar file in your project.